New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 How does ABA Therapy Work?

-ABA studies how people think to identify what triggers positive and challenging behaviors and sets out ways to modify them.
-During the treatment process, practitioners use various techniques to strengthen desirable behaviors while diminishing the frequency of undesirable behavior.
+ABA investigates how people think to determine what causes positive and challenging behaviors and proposes solutions to change them.
+Throughout therapy, practitioners employ various approaches to reinforce good behaviors while decreasing the frequency of undesirable behaviors.

 The ABCs of Behavior

-Learning better communication skills always starts with the fundamental A-B-Cs.
+Learning to communicate effectively always begins with the fundamental A-B-Cs.
 In ABA, these letters represent something more than the alphabet.
-ABA practitioners use the concept of Antecedent-Behavior-Consequence to describe and analyze target behavior patterns.
+ABA practitioners use the concept of antecedent-behavior-consequence to describe and analyze target behavior patterns.

 Multi Colored Heartlinks Logo Without Text